a building - founders hall at dusk

 Advisor With rare exceptions, your major advisor/committee chair will be a tenured or probationary faculty member.
 If your major advisor is an adjunct faculty or in the faculty early retirement program (FERP), at least one committee member must be a tenured or probationary faculty member in your primary discipline.

-Committee Members At least one committee member, in addition to your advisor, must be Humboldt faculty or adjunct faculty who hold a Ph.D. or other terminal degree.
+Committee Members At least one committee member, in addition to your advisor, must be Cal Poly Humboldt faculty or adjunct faculty who hold a Ph.D. or other terminal degree.
 All theses, projects, and comprehensive examination responses must be evaluated by at least two of these committee members.

-Outside Committee Members Persons with expertise/experience in your research area who are not affiliated with Humboldt or who do not hold a terminal degree can serve as an additional committee member.
+Outside Committee Members Persons with expertise/experience in your research area who are not affiliated with Cal Poly Humboldt or who do not hold a terminal degree can serve as an additional committee member.
+Note: The make-up of your graduate committee is reviewed by the graduate coordinator and graduate dean at the advancement to candidacy.

 Graduate Writing Requirement